Linkage to the Banks

 Almost 50% of our country men / women do not have bank accounts.
 It is the endeavor of the government of India to make everybody an account holder in the bank.
 Called as Financial Inclusion, this is a gigantic task.
 SKDRDP has been acting as Business correspondent for achieving financial inclusion.
 This model envisages financial inclusion at the door step of the poor by opening village offices known as the customer service point.
 SKDRDP took an active part in implementing the Financial Inclusion plan of the government of India by working as Business Correspondent and Business Facilitator (BC and BF) in all districts of Karnataka.
 Under the programme SKDRDP promotes Self Help groups enabling the poor people in the remote villages to access banking facilities at their door steps.

-At present SKDRDP is working as BC/BF for five major commercial Banks:
+At present SKDRDP is working as BC/BF for six major commercial Banks:

 As BC, the main responsibility of SKDRDP is to provide door step banking services mainly cash deposit and cash withdrawal from SHG accounts.
 For this purpose SKDRDP runs 'Customer Service Points' in all the villages of Karnataka State.
 These centres are operational one day in a week. on the given day the cash assistant appointed by SKDRDP visits the center.
 The SHGs in that area bring their cash deposits to this center.
 By using a POT (Point Of Transaction) machine, the money collected are deposited in their respective SHG accounts.